IDNI/TML/README.md

 Here, father predicate can take argument of type sym, symbols. "edge" takes first argument of type 3 bit size and second as type 2 bits size.

 ## Running checker for type errors
 The type checking will check for various type errors in the TML program for example.
-Running following program with "tml --bitprog " option will invoke the typechecking on the TML rules. ( the flage option would be removed in future, though currently specific)
+Running following program with "tml --bitunv " option will invoke the typechecking on the TML rules. ( the flage option would be removed in future, though currently specific)

 The following program has type mismatch for ?x in first rule.
-Running it with -bitprog option produces error
+Running it with -bitunv option produces error
 ```
-record e( int:5 ?a,  int:5 ?b).
+predtype e( int:5 ?a,  int:5 ?b).
-record tc( int:6 ?a, int:5 ?b).
+predtype tc( int:6 ?a, int:5 ?b).
 e(1 2 ).

 tc(?x ?y) :- e(?x ?z), tc(?z ?y).